hacker-gpt/hacker-gpt/README.md

 ## Lite Version

 Lite version is a publicly available OSINT and Discovery tool: https://hackergpt.app.
 You can read more on how to use it [here](https://hacker-gpt.github.io/lite/).
+Also on [YouTube](https://www.youtube.com/@HackerGPT-Lite).